tlienart/Franklin.jl/docs/code/eval-tricks.md

 ### Code

-That can obtained with (see detailed explanations further below)
+That can be obtained with (see detailed explanations further below)

 ```html
 \newcommand{\circle}[1]{